clarkkon/NLP-Classifier-Twitter-Sentiment-re-Apple-and-Google-Products/README.md

 ## Navigating the repository:

-* Data can be found in tweets.csv file
+* Data for this project can be found in tweets.csv file

 * index.ipynb contains the coding and markup